Jean de Forcade, Seigneur de Biaix: Life and Occupation

 The earliest known mention of Jean de Forcade is in relation to the provision of an office as Huissier at the Parliament of Navarre on 5 March 1644.
 Records for wages and other payments by the Chambre des Comptes show that Jean de Laforcade was still a Huissier at the Parliament of Navarre in 1657, when he received a reimbursement for the costs of his robe and bonnet for having assisted at the execution of a person condemned to death.

 He is next mentioned in 1652 in relation to three mints being in position to strike new coins using mills, when the Chambre des Comptes de Pau (the Court of Finances of Pau) granted a license to mint to Pierre de Peyré, who, in turn, subcontracted the production to: Jean de Gassie, legislator at the Parliament of Navarre, who was committed to the mint in Morlaàs and Jean Verdoyé to the one in Saint-Palais.
 Verdoyé was also to ensure the interim succession of Richard Lamy at the mint in Pau until the arrival of Jean de Forcade.

 Jean de Forcade was received into the Order of Nobility of the Estates of Béarn as Seigneur de Rontignon on 30 August 1658 The fief of Rontignon was originally a part of the Marquisate of Gassion.
 He was subsequently received into the Order of Nobility of the Estates of Béarn as Seigneur de Biaix on 10 June 1659.

 The Chambre des Comptes de Pau renewed the license for the Coin Mint of Navarre and Béarn, for a fee of 11,100 livres on 11 July 1659.
 The official beneficiary of the license was Daniel d'Arripe, which was, in fact, the d.b.a. used by the three associates: Jean de Gassie, Jeans Daudichon and Jean de Forcade.
 In practice, it seems that only Jean de Forcade personally exploited one of three mints, namely the one in Saint-Palais.
 The management of the mints in Pau and Morlaàs was entrusted to Robert Fisson, acting in the quality of a subcontractor or shareholder proxy.

 There were numerous problems associated with the minting of coins for Béarn and Navarre, all of which go beyond the scope of this biography.
 Some were conflicts with the King of France and his rulings on autonomy for the regions, others were with regard to the authorities responsible for the production of coins throughout France, and still others were legal issues related to competitors.
-King Louis XIV of France subsequently ordered the three mints closed.
+King Louis XIV subsequently ordered the three mints closed.
 His Counsel issued a ruling on 17 Mar 1661, ordering the immediate closure of mints in Pau, Morlaàs and Saint-Palais, and the transport of the records of all coins minted at the three mints since the reign of Henry IV by the Attorney General of the Chambre des Comptes de Pau.